Employee Benefits Communications

 3. Workers' compensation and employee safety costs.

-Workers' compensation insurance covers on the job injuries and illnesses for employees.
+Workers' compensation insurance covers on-the-job injuries and illnesses for employees.
 It is a benefit.
-Simply multiply the individuals’ payroll by the rate.
-Explain why this is a benefit and how much it costs.
+A simple way to show the cost is to multiply the individual's payroll by the applicable rate; explain why this is a benefit and how much it costs.
 Most employees do not give workers' compensation a second thought, but largely because they are never told.

 Company automobile insurance is a benefit for drivers or employees who ride in company transportation.
-Drivers benefit from the company assuming liability for all accidents and covering the individual driver.
-This protection is often overlooked as an employee benefit.
+Drivers benefit from the company assuming liability for accidents and covering the individual driver; this protection is often overlooked as an employee benefit.

-Consider common carriers.
-You pay for a driver and their insurance.
-You can avoid the risk of trucking accident by not using employees.
-You can avoid the risk of trucking by requiring your employee to provide insurance.
-When you choose to provide the insurance, you pay for your employee's liability as well.
-That's a benefit.
+Consider common carriers: you pay for a driver and their insurance.
+You can reduce the risk of a trucking accident by using contracted carriers rather than employees, or by requiring employees to provide their own insurance.
+When you choose to provide the insurance, you pay for your employee's liability as well — and that is a benefit.

-General liability insurance has similar impacts on employee liabilities as does the company automobile liability policy.
+General liability insurance has similar impacts on employee liabilities as the company automobile policy.
 The company assumes responsibility for employee errors in maintaining premises or manufacturing products.

-Absent company risk management programs, employees might be held responsible for their liabilities.
-The independent contracting driver and the employee both face risks of road travel, but the employee has the benefit of company supplied insurance.
+Absent company risk management programs, employees might be held responsible for some liabilities.
+The independent contracting driver and the employee both face risks of road travel, but the employee has the benefit of company‑supplied insurance when the company provides it.

 1. Inform the employee of the costs of these benefits.